Self-Organized Criticality Explains Readiness Potential: Acknowledgments

-\bmhead{Acknowledgments} We thank Dr. Masakazu Takahata for the electronic work, supervising the experimental procedure, and feed-back comments to the manuscript.
-We thank the RC seminar group (https://www.kohei-nakajima.com/rc-seminar-group), for their fruitful feed-back comments.
+We thank Dr. Masakazu Takahata for the electronic work, supervising the experimental procedure, and feedback comments on the manuscript.
+We thank the RC seminar group (https://www.kohei-nakajima.com/rc-seminar-group) for their fruitful feedback comments.